Differential Models for the Anderson Dual to Twisted $\mathrm{Spin}^c$-Bordism and a Twisted Anomaly Map: Twisted generalized (co)homology and differential extensions

-Let $X$ be a smooth manifold.
+which is the Dold--Kan image of the sheaf $\underline{\uU(1)}$ placed in degree $2$.
+Let $X\in\mathsf{Mfld}$ be a smooth manifold without boundary.
 We regard $X$ as a representable simplicial presheaf via the Yoneda embedding.
 A \emph{degree-$3$ topological twist} over $X$, or simply a \emph{topological twist} is a natural transformation